 In 2013 the Pioneer Run® celebrated its 75th aniversary but sadly the event was cancelled due to snow and ice on the route and at Epsom.

 A Tribute to some Sunbeam stalwarts

 Recognition must be accorded to Lt.
 Col ‘Tiny’ Ayers, for when he joined the committee in 1981 the club was not well managed and finances were in a sorry state.
 It was through ‘Tinys’ stewardship and later Chairmanship, that the finances were put on a progressive footing.
-In addition, his organisation of the Pioneer Run® between 1982 and 1997 assisted and encouraged by his wife Marjorie, our current President, has both preserved and improved the premier event.
+In addition, his organisation of the Pioneer Run® between 1982 and 1997 assisted and encouraged by his wife Marjorie, also one of our past presidents, has both preserved and improved the premier event.